vmstio/docs/content/about/monitoring.md

+---
-# Monitoring
+title: Monitoring

-We monitor the health and availability of our infrastructure in a few different ways.
+description: We monitor the health and availability of our infrastructure in a few different ways.
+navigation:
+  icon: i-material-symbols-chat-error-outline
+---

 ## BetterUptime